AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     ![Horizontal tabs](/help/forms/assets/insert-tabs-on-top.png){width="200" align="center"}

-4. Open the properties of the horizontal tabs component and specify the name for the component.
+3. Open the properties of the horizontal tabs component and specify the name for the component.
+ For example, in this case, we add the name of the horizontal tabs component as IT Request Form.

     ![Add name for Horizontal tabs](/help/forms/assets/change-name-of-horizontal-tabs.png){width="200" align="center"}

-5. Click **Done**.
+1. Click **Done**.

     ![Horizontal tabs](/help/forms/assets/tabs-on-top-rename-component.png){width="200" align="center"}

 Once the layout component is added in the form, modify the number of panels according to the requirements.

+### 2. Add panels to the layout

 As the IT Request Form consists of three panels, let's go over the steps to add new panel to the horizontal tabs component.

-### Add new panel in the horizontal tabs component

 1. Open the horizontal tabs component properties and click the **Items** tab.